Passengers

 The inciting incident occurs at 14 minutes when After a year alone, Jim discovers Aurora Lane's pod.
 He researches her, becomes infatuated with her writing and videos, and faces the moral dilemma that will define the story: should he wake her and condemn her to die on the ship with him?..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 27% of the runtime.
-This shows the protagonist's commitment to Aurora wakes up.
+This demonstrates the protagonist's commitment to Aurora wakes up.
 Jim has made the irreversible choice to condemn her to the same fate.
 He pretends to have just woken recently himself, and they begin to bond over their shared predicament., moving from reaction to action.

 The Collapse moment at 85 minutes (73% through) represents the emotional nadir.
 Here, Gus dies from his pod malfunction, leaving Jim and Aurora alone again.
 Aurora attacks Jim in grief and rage over his betrayal.
-The relationship is destroyed, and simultaneously, they discover the ship's reactor is failing and will kill all 5,000 passengers., indicates the protagonist at their lowest point.
+The relationship is destroyed, and simultaneously, they discover the ship's reactor is failing and will kill all 5,000 passengers., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Aurora realizes Jim is willing to sacrifice his life to save everyone.
 She chooses to help him despite his betrayal.
 They synthesize their skills: his mechanical knowledge and her courage.
 She understands love requires both sacrifice and forgiveness., demonstrating the transformation achieved throughout the journey.